HongQuan78/project-orderfood/README.md

 + Configure the database connection settings in config.properties file.
 + Build and run the project using Netbeans IDE.
 ### Usage
-1. Admin
-The admin is responsible for adding new employee accounts, managing employee information, and managing the system's settings.
-To access the admin panel, go to http://localhost/admin and enter the login credentials.
+1. Admin: The admin is responsible for managing the entire system including the menu and employee accounts.

-2. Employee
-The employees are the staff members who take orders from customers, assign tables to customers, process payments, and manage customer and order information.
-Employees need to log in to the system before they can access the orders page.
+2. Employee: The employees are staff members who take orders, assign tables to customers, and process payments.

 ### Features
 + Secure login system for employees and admin